KATHY SHERMAN SUDER

 Her first major series of work on boxers, KNOCKOUT, as described by The New Yorker , “owe more to Caravaggio than to Sports Illustrated".
 Exhibited in Fort Worth, New York, and at Paris Photo, KNOCKOUT marked Suder’s arrival on the U.S. art scene as an image maker of unusual emotional and visual power.

-Suder’s later series of work have chronicled the street life and domesticity of Paris, Havana, Morocco and Coney Island; a medical mission in Guatemala; religious festivals in Sicily; portraits of breast cancer survivors; and life on the Subway in New York, London, Paris and Tokyo.
+Suder’s other series of work have chronicled the street life and domesticity of Paris, Havana, Morocco and Coney Island; a medical mission in Guatemala; religious festivals in Sicily; portraits of breast cancer survivors; and life on the Subway in New York, London, Paris and Tokyo.
 Diverse as these contexts are, Suder’s images maintain a sensitivity to subjects in extremes of physical, emotional and social tension.
 She especially latches onto moments of vulnerability and, in UNDERGROUND, creates encounters that make her an active participant in her images.
 The psychological and graphic power of the work is reinforced by its significant scale, dramatic lighting and vivid color.

 It’s clear that almost two decades as an oil painter informs her photography.
 Before working as a visual artist, Suder designed and painted children’s furniture, as owner of FUN-iture©, that was featured in Neiman Marcus,FAO Swartz, and Spiegels Christmas Catalogs in addition to In Style Magazine.
 In the early 2000s, she studied with two iconic photographers, Ralph Gibson and Eikoh Hosoe where she learned about photographing the body with particular attention to shadow and light.